EmreKeskin47/CHZ-Projects/nft-marketplace-template/README.md

-# NFT Marketplace Complete
+# NFT Marketplace Template

-Complete version of the NFT Marketplace in CHZ network, using Thirdweb
+This repository provides a template for creating an NFT Marketplace interface.
+It encompasses the frontend HTML/CSS structure, deliberately excluding any backend logic or smart contract integrations.

 ## Configuration Process